 What specific changes is the WMF staff union demanding?

-What did Wales mean by citing Grokipedia as a cautionary example?
+What did Wales mean by citing Grokipedia?

 Are the fired employees also Wikipedia volunteers?

 Vibber stated an intention to keep contributing as a volunteer and to continue developing the open-source portion of MediaWiki.
 The Community Technical Team’s engineers occupied a similar dual role: their paid work involved implementing volunteer requests, and several were active editors.
 The dispute is nominally about staff conditions, but the people affected are also contributors to the commons the Foundation administers.
+That overlap puts Wikipedia in the same bind facing maintainers across open source, where the unpaid work that feeds AI systems is straining the people who do it faster than institutions are adjusting, a tension visible in the debate over whether AI-generated pull requests are wearing down open-source projects.

 What does Orlowitz think the Foundation should do instead?